 … mercifully look upon our infirmities, and in all our dangers and necessities stretch forth thy right hand to help and defend us …

 Why the continuous emphasis on action?
 Simple.
-The line of time stretches from the far distant and unknown past to the far distant and unknowable future.
+The line of time stretches from the far distant and unfathomable past to the far distant and unknowable future.
 Yet, God is there, He has always been there and He will always be there.
+He is in the past and He is the future.
 Where His finger touches that line of time is today.
 That is where we live; it is the only place where action can happen in our time space continuum.
 Today.
 Not tomorrow nor the past, but today.
 We can’t go back in the past or go forward to the future and act there, our actions have to be done in the present.
 That is why worrying does nothing productive.
 Therefore, let us not worry about the past or the future but think about what we can do and act within the present time.
-We can however learn from our past actions and improve on areas where we fell short.
+We can, however, learn from our past actions and improve on areas where we fell short.
 Let us keep ourselves busy doing God’s work, so that we have no time at all to worry or fret, but act.
 The time we spend worrying or fretting is time taken away from possible actions we could perform in the present.

 She had great faith in Him that He would perform a miraculous action.
-Mary truly had the faith that Jesus talked about that could “move mountains.”
+Mary truly had the faith Jesus talked about which could “move mountains.”
 When He referred to this, He was not talking about moving mountains in the physical sense of sorts, but obstacles which get in our way in life.
 That is the faith we need to have in Him and God.
-We need to have that faith that He can help us overcome those mountainous obstacles, we just have to let him into our hearts.
+We need to have faith that He will help us overcome those mountainous obstacles, we just have to let him into our hearts.

-His actions created a wine that was so good, it caused the governor to remark that usually they save the best wine for the first, then when the partygoers get more drunk they bring out the worst wine.
+His actions created a wine so good, it caused the governor to remark that usually they set out the best wine first, then when the partygoers get more drunk they bring out the worst wine.
 But the wine that Jesus created was so good, he said, “You have saved the best for last” in effect.

 The whole point behind the Gospel is that Jesus, and God, is a person of action not just diction.
 Jesus could have chosen not to do anything or tell the servants anything.
 But He chose to honor His mother’s request and perform a miracle that set off His earthly ministry.
 When faced with the opportunity to act He always acted.
 This was the first of those times when He was faced with a decision point.
 You will note in all of his miracles He chose to act.

 So, when we act, how should we act?
 To the extent you are able, attempt to do good to all.
 Always do the right thing when you are faced with that choice.
 Sometimes that choice is harder than others to be made, but it must be made all the same.
 We are not Christ, but if we do our best emulate His earthly actions, we do well.
 If you treat your enemies with respect and kindness, you oft make them your friends, by treating them with respect and kindness.
-It like many other things Jesus taught is hard to do, it is easy to say, however.
+Like many other things Jesus taught it is easy to say and hard to do.
 But we must do our very best to do this, for we shall become better people of His Flock for doing so.
 We have the right of self-defense, not of vengeance.
 Bring them up, don’t lower yourself.
 That is the goal, to raise us all up and not lower ourselves to the low standards of this world, but to raise those around us to the heavenly standards.

 Like Jesus at the well, remember that your purpose is to help bring people to salvation.
 We are not called to do any action that would push people always from salvation, but rather to lead them by example towards that salvation.
 Any step you take today may have future consequence.
 Your witness, your testimony, your actions can bring people to the point they accept the Holy Spirit or not.
 Your interface may only be one small step; but do your best to make it a step towards God, not away.
 Therefore, let us think about our actions and the possible consequences they could have for people turning to or away from Him.

 Error is error, wrong is not right.
 But, a person’s final destination is up to God, not us.
 Fortunate for each of us, it should be considered.
-During the journey of life down that time space continuum, we need to do our best to keep ourselves and those around us moving towards God, not away from Him.
+During the journey of life through the time space continuum, we need to do our best to keep ourselves and those around us moving towards God, not away from Him.
 The direction is always clear, sometimes we just do not want to read the signs.
-That is why we need the help of the Holy Ghost to read those signs and keep on moving in the consistent direction towards heaven.
+That is why we need the Holy Ghost’s help to read those signs and keep on moving in the consistent direction towards heaven.